avm99963/infinitegforums/docs/developers/add_feature.md

 # Add a new feature

+Each feature is developed in a new folder under the `//src/features` folder.
-All the features are hidden behind a switch, so users can turn them on or off as desired.
-This doc explains how to add this feature switch option to the options page, and some guidance on where should the feature be developed.
+All features are hidden behind a switch, so users can turn them on or off as desired.

 ## Add an option
 Each feature has a boolean option "linked" to it, which determines whether the